WeAreAcademy/robot-in-a-grid-exercise-start/README.md

 return a Path or return null if there is no possible path.

-A Path is a type described in grid.ts as an array of steps represented as `[Direction, Position]` tuples.
+Path is a type described in grid.ts as an array of steps represented as `[Direction, Position]` tuples.

 ```